 A. The colon, or large intestine, is the end portion of the human digestive tract.
 The colon is approximately 5-6 feet long and about 2.5 inches in diameter.
 Its major functions are to absorb water and nutrients, and to form and eliminate waste.
 Additionally, the colon houses colonies of bacteria which synthesize valuable nutrients such as vitamin “K” and portions of the vitamin “B” complex.

-Q. What is Colon Therapy and what method do you use?
+Q. What is A Colonic and what method do you use?

-A. Colon therapy is a safe, effective method for cleansing the colon of waste material without the use of drugs.
+A. A Colonic is often referred to as Colon Irrigation or a Colon Cleanse.
+For the most part, we refer to this treatment as Colonherapy.
+Colon therapy is a safe, effective method for cleansing the colon of waste material without the use of drugs.
 Repeated, gentle flushing with highly filtered water releases waste gently.
 This internal bath for the colon relaxes the nervous system as well.

 We use the Woods Gravity Method, which is a gravity-based, closed system.
 It is a Class 1 device of non-invasive, sterilized equipment in which clean filtered warm water is introduced to the large intestine.
 The water softens any retained wastes and stimulates the release of this material through a contained exit tube.